Pig Ears for Dogs: Safe or Not?

 Mental Stimulation

-Gnawing on this snack keeps their mind busy and provides a great outlet for extra energy.
-It’s a simple way to keep them entertained while also preventing restlessness, especially for the ones who always seem to be on the go.
+Gnawing on this keeps them mentally engaged and gives a productive outlet for extra energy.
+It offers an easy way to keep them entertained while easing restlessness, especially for companions that stay on move.

 Natural Source of Collagen